top of page

 DAcCHM, MAcCHM, LAc

-Meet Ev — founder and Doctor of East Asian Medicine at ECHO
+Founder and Doctor of East Asian Medicine at ECHO Acupuncture

 Most people who come to ECHO have already been trying to figure things out for a while.

 Something isn’t fully resolving.
 Or it improves, then returns.
 Or it shifts shape without ever really settling.
 For some, it shows up as pain.
-For others, as stress, fatigue, or internal patterns that feel difficult to regulate.
+For others, as stress, fatigue, or health concerns that never quite go away.

-Not just addressing symptoms as they appear, but looking at the underlying patterns that allow those symptoms to keep returning—and working in a way that supports change that actually holds.
+Not just addressing symptoms as they appear, but looking at the underlying patterns that allow those symptoms to keep returning—and working in a way that supports lasting change, whenever possible.

 Treatment isn’t fixed to a single method.
 It shifts depending on what’s needed.

-Sometimes that means direct, focused care—reducing pain, improving function, or supporting recovery in a clear and practical way.
+Sometimes that means direct, focused care—reducing pain, improving function, or supporting the underlying conditions that allow the body to change in a clear and practical way.

 Other times, the work is more systemic—supporting sleep, digestion, hormonal regulation, or the broader internal patterns shaping how the body is functioning.

-And often, it includes attention to how stress and internal tension are held in the body, and how those patterns begin to influence physical symptoms over time.
+And often, it includes attention to how stress and internal tension are held and carried in the body, and how those deeper patterns begin to shape physical health over time.

 Care evolves as the body reorganizes—not just as symptoms appear or disappear.